thinkb4/a-walk-in-javascript/day_04.md

 >
 > Source: [MDN Online](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/First_steps/Arrays)

-Also we can have further insights at the Global Objects reference:
+We can have further insights at the Global Objects reference:

 > Arrays are list-like objects whose prototype has methods to perform traversal and mutation operations.
 Neither the length of a JavaScript array nor the types of its elements are fixed.
 Since an array's length can change at any time, and data can be stored at non-contiguous locations in the array, JavaScript arrays are not guaranteed to be dense; this depends on how the programmer chooses to use them.
 In general, these are convenient characteristics; but if these features are not desirable for your particular use, you might consider using typed arrays.
 >